vaab/tryton-documentation/installation_configuration/access_management.rst

 Access Control & management
 ===========================

 #.
-Access rules where Group is left blank apply to everyone.
+For models/fields which have no access rules, everyone by default has
+   access.
 #.
+All users are subject to access rules that have group left blank.
+   Users are also subject to access rules that apply to groups to which they belong.
+#.
 If contradictory access rules apply to a single user, the most permissive
    applies.

    #.
-For models/fields which have no access rules, everyone by default has
-   access.
-But once a model/field has an associated access rule, the default rule becomes no-access.
-The existence of an access rule implicitly restricts users not explicitly given access.
+Example: If a global (group blank) access rule denies access,
+      but a group-specific access rule grants access, then access is allowed.
+   #.
+Example: If a global (group blank) access rule allows access,
+      then everyone will have access; no group-specific rules can block it.
+(Thus, globally granting access is a bad idea.
+Better to just leave the target alone, in which case the default rule will apply, permitting access.)
 #.
 Access "rules" can be set for Groups.
 These make access dependent on whether
    the circumstances meet administrator-specified tests.
 Using these may hurt system speed.